 PicoWay is known for having the shortest pulse duration and multiple wavelengths (532nm, 785nm, 1064nm), making it highly effective for a wider range of pigment colors and deeper skin issues.

-Discovery Pico and Other Pico Platforms
+Discovery Other Platforms Available in Malaysia

 Discovery Pico is often favored by Malaysian doctors for its high peak power, which is particularly effective for stubborn acne scarring and deep-set dermal pigmentation.